bluz71/vim-mistfly-statusline/README.md

 ### mistflyWithGitBranch

 The `mistflyWithGitBranch` option specifies whether to display Git branch details in the `statusline`.

-By default Git branches will be displayed in the `statusline`.
+By default, Git branches will be displayed in the `statusline`.

 To disable the display of Git branches in the `statusline` please add the following to your initialization file: